 The selected design is a tall steel building with a sophisticated double glass facade, about 100m high and 150m long.
 The glass facade will be reflected in a landscaped pond.
 It will be a bold example of contemporary architecture, symbolising the EPO’s mission to foster innovation in Europe.

 The building's design places a strong focus on sustainability.
 The builders aim to minimise its impact on the environment while ensuring very healthy, safe and comfortable indoor conditions for our staff and visitors.
-To ensure sustainability, it is planned to apply criteria set by the Netherlands BREEAM-NL and the German BNB methods of environmental assessment.
+To ensure sustainability, a mix of criteria from the Netherland's BREEAM-NL and the German BNB methods of environmental assessment were included in the requirements for the building.

 Construction started in 2014.
 Delivery of the new building is currently planned for April 2018, demolition of the existing “Tower” building is currently planned for April 2019 and landscaping of the site is expected to be completed in early 2020.